AL07

 • Locate defrost thermostat/thermal fuse: It is usually clipped to the evaporator tubing and wired in series with the defrost heater.

 • Test continuity: With the evaporator still cold, disconnect the thermostat/fuse and check continuity with a multimeter.
-An open reading on a cold coil indicates a failed thermostat or fuse that must be replaced.
+An open reading on a cold coil indicates a failed thermostat or fuse, which must be replaced.

-• Check defrost sensor (if separate NTC): Measure resistance and compare to spec.
+• Check defrost sensor (if separate NTC): Measure resistance and compare it to the specifications.
 Replace if out of range.

-• Inspect connectors: Ensure all plugs in the defrost circuit (heater, thermostat, sensor) are firmly seated and not corroded.
+• Inspect connectors: Ensure all plugs in the defrost circuit (heater, thermostat, sensor) are firmly seated and free of corrosion.

 Advertisements